jlburky/linux-config/README.md

 * Add ansicolors to scripting.
 * Add path to VIMUSERLOCALFILES to a file `.vimuserlocalfilesrc`
 * Interactively offer to the the repos in the install scripts.
+* Move the luamake alias automatically to .bashrc_local